Characterizing coexisting clones within a tumor

 Clone specific vulnerabilities

 Knowing what a clone really is – knowing what constitutes a clone in a tumor – is a powerful metric that informs parameters of tumor evolution that are otherwise difficult to measure directly.
 Clone characteristics can help inform mathematical models and prediction of therapeutic strategies to steer clonal dynamics into the desired direction.
 Our lab investigates changes in the clonal composition over time in the face of defined selective pressures.
-Two projects to that end define the selective pressure as either: 1) DNA-damaging therapies or 2) energetic/nutrient limitations.
+Two projects to that end define the selective pressure as either: DNA-damaging therapies (1) or resource limitations (2, 3).

 But what we ultimately want to know is not what subpopulations differ in their DNA or RNA, but we’re interested in that outline of subpopulations that defines differential drug sensitivities.
 Data integration is likely to bring us closer to this goal than looking at a single angle.
 Integrating multiple perspectives – we can better answer the question: what really is a clone?